-- The MPS in Supply Chain Management is comprised of 33 credits. - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - The MPS degree must be completed within five years.
+- The MPS in Supply Chain Management consists of 33 credits. - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete two course courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - The MPS degree must be completed within five years.

-To earn an MPS in Supply Chain Management, students must successfully complete 33 credits, including:
+To earn an MPS in Supply Chain Management, students must successfully complete the following curriculum: